 Who says there isn't water on Goose?

-In spite of the high winds and rain I had dry and well-hydrated night.
+In spite of the high winds and rain I had a dry and well-hydrated night.

 Snipe Island to Triquet